qzhuae/MarkdownNotes/ELEC5470Project.md

 - Many criteria which are described in standard textbooks are non-convex and the optimization routines are thus not guaranteed to provide the desired global optimum.
 - Model order selection is a combinatorial optimization when addressed using penalization approaches such as AIC or BIC.

+Equivalent Criteria by Van Overschee and DeMoor
+- Canonical variate analysis in identification filtering and adaptive control
+- N4SID: Subspace algorithms for the identification of combined deterministic-stochastic systems
+- A unifying theorem for three subspace system identification algorithms, Van Overschee and B. De Moor